the-zammers/giga/DEVLOG.md

 ### 2024-01-08 - Saving to file pt.
 1
 Wrote savefile (30 min), tried to debug not printing lines correctly but to no avail (30 min)

 ### 2024-01-09 - Saving to file pt.
-2
+2, Saving file
-Took a while debugging savefile and fixing ncurses issues (40 minutes), freedoc function (15 min)
+Took a while debugging savefile and fixing ncurses issues (40 minutes), freedoc function (15 min), freedoc implementation (10 min)